Nyyks/JumpAndDie/README.md

 # JumpAndDie
-A simple Platformer for android Devices.
+A simple Platformer for android Devices with over 30 Levels.
+You can use the Sourcecode if you want.

 ## Changelog
+### Version 4.0
++Added a Pause Button.

++Added a Options Menu.

++Added an Autosave Feauture.

++Added a Version Number.

++Added 15 new Levels.
+(There are now 30 Levels in total.)

+Edited the Credits.

+Changed the Size of the Joystick.

+Fixed some Bugs.
 ### Version 3.0
 +Added Spikes